Merzasphor/MWSE/docs/source/lua/type/niPickRecord/texture.rst

 texture
 ====================================================================================================

 `tes3vector2`_.
 The texture coordinates at the point of intersection.
-The coordinates are valid only when the 'return texture' flag is set.
+The coordinates are valid only when `returnTexture = true`.

 .. _`tes3creature`: ../../../lua/type/tes3creature.html
 .. _`niObject`: ../../../lua/type/niObject.html